icons8/free/README.md

 * `2` PrimaryPrefix - indicates that the file name comes with a user-defined prefix.

 ## Changelog

+### Version 5 - 14.04.2025

+* New layer types: `Section` and `States`.
+* `Hotspot` layer type is removed.
+* We are dropping support for sketch smart layout fields and sketch overlay fields.
+* New `Custom` field for `Layer`.
+It is for plugin data and for anything that's not specified in a FREE format.

 ### Version 4 - 20.01.2025